-- Identifier must be smaller then 32 characters ( depends on Implementation).
+- Identifier must be smaller than 32 characters ( Depends on Compiler Implementation).

-- C is Case Sensitive Language so upper case letter and lower case letters are different that means VENKATESH , venkatesh, are completely different Identifiers.
+- The C language is Case Sensitive Language.
+So upper case letter and lower case letters are different.
+That means RUSSEL and russel are completely different Identifier names.

 Few Invalid Identifiers

-4u First character should not be digit violating 3rd rule from above rules.
+- 4Lewis // First character should not be digit.
+Violating 3rd rule from above rules.

 - char // char is a valid keyword.
 Violating 4th rule.